-Have you heard….15% of the year is already behind us?
+Have you heard….half of the year is already behind us?
 Gulp!

 If that makes you feel overwhelmed, you’re in good company.
-As we move into the last month of first quarter, panic is crowding out that carefree, new-year feeling that we have all the time in the world.
+As we continue to move through summer, panic is crowding out that carefree feeling that we have all the time in the world.

 With too much to do and not enough time, how would you like to feel like you’ve got it all under control?

 The most important thing you can do today is create a system to get (and stay) organized.

 Productivity in almost any job requires some level of organizational skill.
 But if you’re a manager or supervisor who is responsible for not only your work but also the work of others, you must be a star organizer!

 Being organized reduces stress, increases productivity, and frees your mind for more creativity.
 If you can master it, you’ll be on your way to faster career growth.

 Over the years, colleagues have asked how I stay so organized.
 I usually respond that it’s just an illusion because I’m constantly working at staying consistently organized.
 It’s definitely a moving target.
 So, I’ve become obsessed with collecting every organization trick and tip I can find to squeeze one more task in my jam-packed days.